Alec Pantaleo

 Alec William Pantaleo (born July 9, 1996) is an American freestyle wrestler and graduated folkstyle wrestler who competes at 70 kilograms.
-In freestyle, he is the defending US Open National Champion, was the 2021 Pan American Continental champion, claimed the 2021 Matteo Pellicone Ranking Series and the 2021 Poland Open titles, earned silver and bronze medals (2021 and 2018, respectively) from the US Open National Championships and was the 2019 U23 US Team Member.
-As a folkstyle wrestler, Pantaleo was a three–time NCAA DI All-American and a Big Ten Conference champion out of the University of Michigan.
+In freestyle, he is the defending U.S. Open champion, was the 2021 Pan American Continental champion, claimed the 2021 Matteo Pellicone Ranking Series and the 2021 Poland Open titles, earned silver and bronze medals (2021 and 2018, respectively) at the U.S. Open, and was a 2019 U23 U.S. team member.
+As a folkstyle wrestler, Pantaleo was a three-time NCAA DI All-American and a Big Ten Conference champion out of the University of Michigan.

 Folkstyle career

 High school

-Born and raised in the state of Michigan, Pantaleo went on to attend Canton High School.
-During his time as a high schooler, he became a MHSAA state champion as a sophomore and after losing his junior season to an injury, he claimed runner-up honors at the state tournament as a senior, graduating with an 177–9 record and a 51–1 record in his last year.
+Born and raised in Michigan, Pantaleo attended Canton High School.
+While a high schooler, he became a MHSAA state champion as a sophomore and, after losing his junior season to injury, claimed runner-up honors at the state tournament as a senior, graduating with an 177–9 record and a 51–1 record in his last year.

 College

-After his high school career concluded, Pantaleo was recruited by the University of Michigan.
+After his high school career, Pantaleo was recruited by the University of Michigan.

 2014-15

 In his freshman year, Pantaleo made his collegiate debut at the Michigan State Open, claiming the title.
-An unseeded wrestler, he then went on to place second at the prestigious Cliff Keen Memorial Invitational and racked up an 8-4 dual record during regular season.
+An unseeded wrestler, he then went on to place second at the prestigious Cliff Keen Memorial Invitational and racked up an 8–4 dual record during regular season.
 At the Big Ten Conference Championships, he reached the consolation semifinals before being eliminated.
-At the NCAA's he went 2–2.
+At the NCAA tournament, he went 2–2.

 2015-16

-As a sophomore Alec went on to achieve All-American honors by place 6th at the NCAA Division I national Championships (March 19–21) at 149 lbs.
+As a sophomore, Alec achieved All-American honors by placing sixth at the NCAA Division I national championships at 149 lbs.
 He pinned Drexel's fourth-seeded Matthew Cimato in 3:48 in the quarterfinal to secure his first All-American honor.

-A few weeks prior, Alec took third at the B1G conference championship with a 4-1 record.
-At the conference championships he avenged a earlier season loss to former NCAA national champion Jason Tsirtsis with a 8-4 decision in the third-place bout.
-He also earned a third-place finish at the Cliff Keen Las Vegas Invitational (Dec 4-5) with a 7-1 record.
+A few weeks prior, Alec took third at the B1G conference championship with a 4–1 record, avenging an earlier season loss to former NCAA national champion Jason Tsirtsis with a 8–4 decision in the third-place bout.
+He also earned third place at the Cliff Keen Las Vegas Invitational (Dec 4–5) with a 7–1 record.

 2016-17

-Alec redshirted and did not compete in any collegiate wrestling events.
+Alec redshirted and did not compete in collegiate wrestling.

 2017-18

-As a Junior Alec went on to achieve All-American honors by place 5th at the NCAA Division I National Championships (March 15–17) at 157 lbs.
-He captured the B1G conference championship with a 3-0 record.
-At the conference championship he defeated Ohio State's Micah Jordan with a 3-1 score in the final bout.
-Earlier in the season he went 5-0 to captured the Cliff Keen Las Vegas Invitational title with a 10-3 win over Micah Jordan in the finals and a 9-3 semi-final win over Nebraskas #4 ranked Tyler Berger.
+As a junior, Alec achieved All-American honors by placing fifth at the NCAA tournament at 157 lbs.
+He captured the B1G conference championship with a 3–0 record.
+At the conference championship, he defeated Ohio State's Micah Jordan with a 3–1 score in the final bout.

+Earlier in the season, he went 5–0 to capture the Cliff Keen Las Vegas Invitational title, including a 10–3 win over Micah Jordan in the final and a 9–3 semi-final win over Nebraska's fourth-ranked Tyler Berger.